dringakn/uav_gazebo/README.md

 ## An example for the impatients

 Start Gazebo/RViz/MissionManager (with ROS connection):
+If a PS4 Joystick is attached to the system the drone can be controlled using the joystick controller

 ```
 roslaunch uav_gazebo bringup.launch
 ```

+    PS4 controller interface:
+    - Left Stick: X, Y
+    - Right Stick: Z, Yaw
+    - R2/R2: takeoff/land
+    - L1: THRUST_TORQUE Mode
+    - R1: INACTIVE, STOP, SWITCHOFF, DROP
+    - CROSS: POSITION_YAW Mode
+    - CIRCLE: VELOCITY_YAWRATE Mode
+    - SQUARE: THRUST_ATTITUDE Mode
+    - TRIANGLE: THRUST_VELOCITY Mode

+If the drone is in VELOCITY_YAWRATE (CIRCLE) it will be controlled by the movement of control sticks.
+If the drone is in POSITION_YAW (CROSS) mode then the control sticks movenment can be seen as a target position.
+If the R1 is pressed then the drone will drope (similar to a kill switch), it can be lifted off by pressing VELOCITY_YAWRATE (CIRCLE) and with Right-Stick Up movement.

-Open a second termainal and execute a simple test controller
+If no joystick is present then open a second termainal and execute a simple test controller

 ```
 rosrun uav_gazebo example_control
 ```

-For testing the pure pursuit controller, make sure the drone is in mode 2 (velocity_yawrate control mode) by executing the following service:
+Similarly if no joystick is present, the drone mode can be change by a service call.
+For example for the testing of a pure pursuit controller, make sure the drone is in mode 2 (velocity_yawrate control mode) by executing the following service:

 ```
 rosservice call /drone/switch_mode "{mode: {mode: 2}}"
 ```

-Afterwards execute following in a terminal
+Afterwards execute following command in a terminal to start sending pursuit controller commands:

 ```
 rosrun uav_gazebo pursuit_controller